pxtha/portfolio/content/blog/database-system-beginner/index.md

       -     SELECT DISTINCT cid INTO TEMPORARY CourseId FROM enrolled WHERE cid LIKE 'CS%';

 #### Window functions

-- Perform calculations across a set of table rows that are related to the current row, without collapsing the result set.
+- There is no notion of what is the position of a row in the result set in and how to get the first, second, or last row in the result set.
+- There is no concept of row numbers within an output.
+We can do order by to get the list of rows in an order, but within the sql query, we cannot refer to the first row, second row, or last row unless we use window functions.
+-
 - **RANK**: Assigns a unique rank to each row within the partition of a result set.
+-      SELECT ROW_NUMBER() OVER (PARTITION BY cid ORDER BY gpa DESC) AS row_num, * FROM enrolled;
 - **ROW_NUMBER**: Assigns a unique sequential integer to each row within the partition of a result set.
-  -     SELECT ROW_NUMBER() OVER (PARTITION BY cid ORDER BY gpa DESC) AS row_num, * FROM enrolled;
-  -     SELECT *
+  -         select * from (
-          FROM (select name,
-        height,
-        country,
-        address,
-        created_at,
-        RANK() OVER (partition by country order by height desc) as height_rank FROM "user"
+                select *, Rank() over (partition by code order by  athletes_code desc ) as rank from teams ) as rank_table
-        WHERE status = 'pending') as ranking
-        WHERE ranking.height_rank = 2
+            where rank_table.rank = 2

 #### Nested Queries
 - Invoking a query within another query